MileHacker Logo

 • Plan cycling tours through the Tuscan hills, perhaps an e-bike tour.

-• Hike sections of the historic Via Francigena.
+• Hike parts of the historic Via Francigena.

 • Consider a hot air balloon ride over the Tuscan landscape for distinct scenery.

-• Seek out guided horseback riding tours in the countryside.
+• Seek out guided horseback riding tours in a pastoral setting.

 Check local tour operators for activity bookings.